homalg-project/HomalgProject.jl/docs/src/index.md

 * `RemoveAllPackagesFromHomalgProject( )` removes all packages listed in `HomalgProject.PACKAGES_TO_DOWNLOAD` using `RemovePackageFromHomalgProject( pkgname )`.
 This might be useful if you encounter problems while updating the packages.

-The correctness of the installation and the availability of the functionality can then any time be tested using
+The correctness of the installation and the availability of the functionality can at any time be tested using

 ```julia
 julia> using Pkg; Pkg.test("HomalgProject")